 Tax issues

 The Enron legal entity which accepts the offer is determined by the type of product being traded.
 The legal contractual terms will be tailored depending on the identity of the customer, the type of product concerned, whether the transaction is a financial transaction, and whether industry standard terms apply (as amended).
-While generally the Enron legal entity will be either a U.S. entity or a U.K. entity, we anticipate that some transactions will be entered into by an Enron entity organized in your jurisdiction.
+While generally the Enron legal entity will be either a U.S. entity or a U.K. entity for cash settled commodity or financial derivative transactions, we anticipate that some transactions, especially the physically settled commodity transactions, will be entered into by an Enron entity organized in your jurisdiction.

 The Enron entity processing the new customer Access Agreements will likely be a corporation incorporated in the United States.
 The processing of the Access Agreements will take place in the United States.

-For the purposes of the following questions, it should be assumed that neither the Enron entity processing new customers nor the Enron entity contracting with the customer will have either a fixed place of business in your jurisdiction, or a dependent agent in your jurisdiction.
-It should also be assumed that none of the product design, pricing or structuring will be undertaken in your jurisdiction.
+For the purposes of the following questions, it should be assumed that for cash settled commodity transactions or financial derivatives neither the Enron entity processing new customers nor the Enron entity contracting with the customer will have either a fixed place of business in your jurisdiction, or a dependent agent in your jurisdiction.
+It should also be assumed that none of the product design, pricing or structuring for these transactions will be undertaken in your jurisdiction.

 Will the Enron entity contracting via the Internet be deemed to have a permanent establishment in your jurisdiction?